List of Stargirl characters: Rick Tyler / Hourman

 In season two, Rick discovers Grundy lurking in the nearby forest and breaking into restaurants for food.
-Sympathizing with him, Rick leaves food for the zombie, but Eclipso causes Rick to hallucinate Grundy killing a little girl before manipulating the former into attacking Matt and breaking the hourglass amulet, leading to Rick being arrested.
-While in prison, he attempts to use his father's journal to rebuild the amulet.
+Sympathizing with him, Rick leaves food for Grundy, but Eclipso causes Rick to hallucinate Grundy killing a little girl before manipulating the former into attacking Matt and breaking the hourglass amulet, leading to Rick being arrested.
+While in prison, Rick attempts to use his father's journal to rebuild the amulet.
 He is later released from prison after Pat tortures Matt into dropping the charges and helps the JSA in the final battle against Eclipso.
-As Rick had a hard time repairing the hourglass amulet, he brought Solomon Grundy to help fight Eclipso who blasts a hole in him.
-Following Eclipso's defeat, Rick buries Solomon Grundy near an apple tree he planted as Shade states to him that Solomon Grundy has a habit of returning from the dead at the right place at the right time.